elysiajs/documentation/docs/quick-start.md

 ---
-title: Getting Start - Elysia.js
+title: Getting Start - ElysiaJS
 head:
   - - meta
     - property: 'og:title'
-      content: Getting Start - Elysia.js
+      content: Getting Start - ElysiaJS

   - - meta
     - name: 'description'
       content: Elysia is a library built for Bun and the only prerequisite.
 To start, boostrap a new project with "bun create elysia hi-elysia" and start development server with "bun run dev".
-This is all it need to do a quick start or getting start with Elysia.js
+This is all it need to do a quick start or getting start with ElysiaJS

   - - meta
     - property: 'og:description'
       content: Elysia is a library built for Bun and the only prerequisite.
 To start, boostrap a new project with "bun create elysia hi-elysia" and start development server with "bun run dev".
-This is all it need to do a quick start or getting start with Elysia.js
+This is all it need to do a quick start or getting start with ElysiaJS
 ---

 # Quick Start